henriquecustodia/fuux/README.md

 ## Contributions
 Contributions is very welcome.
-If you wanto to contribute jst follow the steps:
+If you want to contribute just follow the steps:
 * Fork this repository
 * Create a new branch to the changes at your forked repository
 * Create a branch for your changes in this repository
 * Create a Pull Request to your created branch as target

+Enjoy!